newmatik/NPrint/README.md

 sudo usermod -a -G lpadmin nprint
 ```

-Because we want to connect to the admin page through our computer we need to allowing the
+Because we want to connect to the admin page through our computer we need to allow the
 admin page remotely.
 We will also set that we share our printers in the network.
 This will
 require us to restart the CUPS service after the changes have been made to take effect.